Professional practice

 Employment

-• Instructed as junior counsel (with Dan Oudkerk KC) for the Claimant in a high value employment claim in the High Court, involving claims of unlawful means conspiracy, and breaches of employee contractual and equitable duties.
+• Junior counsel in several team move employment claims in the High Court, involving claims of unlawful means conspiracy, and breaches of employee contractual and equitable duties, for both Claimant and Defendant companies.

 • Acted as sole counsel in an Employment Tribunal hearing on behalf of a respondent company in a claim for unfair and wrongful dismissal.